DanielTisue/Application-Deployement_DigitalOcean.I/Step_1Create-SSH Key/Create-SSH_key.md

 # Step 1 - Create an ssh key
 In this section we will create an ssh key.

-##  Open up your terminal on your computer...
+##  I. Open up your terminal on your computer...

 -On a mac:
 * open finder